riz-ahmed/Autonomous-Vehile-Controls/README.md

 <h2>Description of the project</h3>

-The vehicle model is developed in the state-space form which makes it easier to develop controls using modern state-feedback controls.
+Vehicle models are developed in the state-space form which makes it easier to develop controls using modern state-feedback controls.
+The following models are developed

+<h3>Active Suspension</h3>

+Active suspension model descries the vertical dynamics of the vehicle which are thn used to develop a controller to damp the vibrations from the road.

+<h3>Power train model</h3>

+The prower train model captures the transmission dynamics as well as the engine shaft and wheel speeds.
+Using this model the engine speed, wheel speed as well as the torsion in the transmission shaft can be controlled.

+<h3>Single track model</h3>

 A linearized vehicle model is developed using a single track model.
 For this linearized model, a successfull control is implementation in a model based approach in the following order: